whynom/ezgrdb/README.md

         #expect(fetchedProject == insertedProject)
     }

+    /// Return an empty, in-memory, `AppDatabase`.
+    private func makeEmptyTestDatabase() throws -> AppDatabase {
+        let dbQueue = try DatabaseQueue(configuration: AppDatabase.makeConfiguration())
+        return try AppDatabase(dbQueue)
     }

+}
 ```

 This gives some errors having to do with the fact that
 1. We don't have a `Project` model.
-2. We don't have a a database
+2. We don't have a a database and its corresponding methods to make a configuration.

 Let's deal with the `Project` model first.